ajjjjjjaaaa/desks/readme.md

-thx to end-4 and ardoxsa for helping lol, ii and sleex are the base of my dotfiles
+thx to end-4 and ardoxa for helping lol, ii and sleex are the base of my dotfiles